burlachenkok/exploring-python3/python3-note.md

 ## Environment Managers

-Each project can have a specific requirement in a specific version of the library and this is the motivation behind the environment manager idea which is presented in Python ecosystem.
+Each project may have a specific requirement in a specific version of the library and this is the motivation behind the environment manager idea which is presented in Python ecosystem.

-The venv module is a standard virtual environment in Python.
-In this section, we will compare venv with conda.
+The `venv` module is a standard virtual environment in Python.
+In this section, we will compare `venv` with `conda`.
 If you want to obtain a list of available conda environments please use [conda info -e](https://docs.conda.io/projects/conda/en/main/commands/info.html).

 | # | **Command in Conda**      | **Command in venv module** | **Description** |